jbhopkins/bioxtasraw/docs/source/install/win_detailsource.rst

     *   Download from here: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019

-    *   Run the installer with the default options.
+    *   Run the installer and install the C++ build tools with the default options.

 #.
 Install Miniconda python distribution